nfagerlund/camping_food/lunch.md

 ## PESTO COUSCOUS

 [🔝 Back to contents](#contents)

+(This was kinda meh, not any improvement over the regular white bean couscous).

 Prep: Make two bags per lunch, and put HALF of each ingredient into each.